justlutes/hn-elm/README.md

 # HN-ELM

-Hackernews clone built with Elm, Typescript, and Web components
+PWA of Hackernews built with Elm, Typescript, and Web components

 ## Project Structure